"Travel is fatal to prejudice, bigotry, and narrow-mindedness." — Mark Twain

 Educator Developer Piers Casimir-Mrowczynski

-"Twelve-year-old Samuel Collier is a lowly commoner on the streets of London.
+I have spent most of my working life in the IT industry, currently as a teacher of Computer Science, and head of department, at a prep school in England.
+I love exploring, learning about and applying technology.
+Google Lit Trips have created the ideal opportunity to apply this passion.
+Outside of work my interests include family, reading, travel, American Comics culture and comic art of the seventies and eighties."Twelve-year-old Samuel Collier is a lowly commoner on the streets of London.
 So when he becomes the page of Captain John Smith and boards the Susan Constant, bound for the New World, he can't believe his good fortune.
 He's heard that gold washes ashore with every tide.
 But beginning with the stormy journey and his first contact with the native people, he realizes that the New World is nothing like he imagined."

 "Wonderful!
-The students have added a new level of realism to the story of Jamestown by juxtaposing Google Earth with the historical events." – Elisa Carbone, author of Blood on the River
+The students have added a new level of realism to the story of Jamestown by juxtaposing Google Earth with the historical events."

 Bud, Not Buddy by Christopher Paul Curtis Bud (like a plant, not short for 'Buddy', as he determinedly tells everyone) is a motherless boy on the run.
 He's determined to find his father but doesn't really know where to start.
 The only clue his late mother left him was a bunch of flyers about Herman E Calloway and his famous jazz band, the Dusky Devastators of the Depression!
 Bud's search for his dad is a tough one but just occasionally he hits a note as high as even the Dusky Devastators can play!
 A superbly entertaining, prize-winning novel. – Google Books